-Be sure to grab a coffee, tea, or beer at the cafe and peruse the shelves for a great time while visiting Plainville.
+Be sure to grab a coffee, tea, or beer at the cafe and peruse the shelves for a great time while visiting this cute New England bookstore.

 Gibson’s Bookstore | Concord, New Hampshire

-Gibson’s Bookstore is the most popular indie bookshop in Concord that also has a cafe, just like most bookstores on this list.
-It’s one of the more historic bookstores in New England, though, as it dates back to 1898!
+Gibson’s Bookstore is a popular indie bookshop in Concord that also has a cafe, and it’s one of the more historic bookstores in New England, as it dates back to 1898!

-Today, the bookstore is a lot larger than it used to be.
+Today, this New England bookstore is a lot larger than it used to be.
 There’s even a wide range of toys and puzzles available for children.
 Gibson’s Cafe is also a must-stop, located right in the store.
 They have great seating so you can enjoy your new book while eating a snack.

-Throughout the year, Gibson’s Bookstores hosts a wide range of authors and readings, especially for the children.
+Throughout the year, Gibson’s Bookstores hosts a wide range of authors and readings.

 Savoy Bookshop and Cafe | Westerly, Rhode Island

 The Savoy Bookshop and Cafe in Westerly is located right on the Connecticut and Rhode Island border.
-The interior has a very warm ambiance with an open floor plan and industrial lighting, which adds to the atmosphere.
+The interior of this RI bookstore has a very warm ambiance with an open floor plan and industrial lighting, which adds to the atmosphere.

-Books cover two entire floors of the Savoy Bookshop and Cafe, and there’s everything from children’s books to gifts for book lovers.
+Books cover two entire floors of the Savoy Bookshop and Cafe, and there’s a little of everything that makes a bibliophile’s heart beat faster.
 While this bookstore is newer, having only opened in spring 2016, it’s quickly become a must-visit spot in Westerly, Rhode Island.

 The cafe is also spectacular and is located right in the shop; some say it’s even one of the best places to eat in Westerly.
-There is an abundance of tables and chairs, making it an excellent spot for a meetup.
+There is an abundance of tables and chairs, making it an excellent spot for a lovely New England bookshop meetup.

 Letterpress Books | Portland, Maine